harbour22/harbour22.github.io/_posts/2017-11-19-markdown-math-examples.markdown

 $$ a^2 + b^2 = c^2 $$

-If there is nothing between the first paragraph and this line then rendering hasn’t work.
+If there is nothing between the first paragraph and this line then rendering hasn’t work (we should be able to see a^2 + b^2 = c^2)

 This post will evolve.